Scarjit/website/README.md

 ## license

-MIT.
+ISC.
 See `LICENSE.md` for more details.

 Based on [zerm](https://github.com/ejmg/zerm)